mavenugo/docker/man/dockerd.8.md

 **--storage-opt**=[]
   Set storage driver options.
 See STORAGE DRIVER OPTIONS.

-**--swarm-default-listen-addr**=*IP|HOSTNAME|INTERFACE*
+**--swarm-default-advertise-addr**=*IP|HOSTNAME|INTERFACE*
-  Set default address or interface for swarm listening address.
+  Set default address or interface for swarm to advertise as its externally-reachable address to other cluster members.
 This can be a hostname, an IP address, or an interface such as `eth0`.
 A port cannot be specified with this option.

 **--tls**=*true*|*false*
   Use TLS; implied by --tlsverify.
 Default is false.